preeya777/Challenge-1/README.md

 First Challenge assignment for bootcamp course

 # Description
-This landing page serves as an introductory interface for Horiseon (Client) on their website.
+This page serves as an introductory interface for Horiseon on their website.

 # Installation
 Add index.html file to your domain
 Add assets folder to your domain
-Ensure that index.html is correctly linked to the CSS source file.
+Ensure the CSS source file and index.html is correctly linked

 # Usage
 Read the content to familiarize yourself with the page.
 Click on the navigation bar to navigate to specific details related to the clicked object.

+# Credits
+No collaborators.

 # Support
 Current known issues: